 This program will also reference other important sections that all nurses should be aware that are found outside the nursing services section.
 This section contains many problematic standards for hospitals including the nursing care plan standards and that an order is required for all medication especially if standing order or protocol used.
 This webinar will also discuss staffing, medications, three time frame for administering medications and educational requirements, along with changes in standing orders and protocols.
 Lastly, it will cover the CMS’ issue of deficiency reports so hospitals are aware of which are the problematic tag numbers.

 Who Should Attend

 Chief nursing officer, all nurses, nurse managers, nurse supervisors, nurse educator, HIM staff, compliance officer, chief of medical staff, Medical staff coordinator, risk manager, patient safety officer, senior leadership, documentation specialist, hospital legal counsel, PI director, Joint Commission coordinator, regulatory officers, legal counsel, chief operating officer, chief medical officer, physicians, education department staff, board members, director of health information management, audit staff, and others responsible for compliance with hospital regulations including documentation compliance

-Sue Dill Calloway, RN, MSN, JD is a nurse attorney, a medical legal consultant and the former Chief Learning Officer for the Emergency Medicine Patient Safety Foundation.
-Currently, she serves as President for Patient Safety and Health Care Education and Consulting.
-In the past, Sue has worked as director in hospital patient safety and risk management for The Doctors Company and was a medical malpractice defense attorney for...
+Sue Dill Calloway, RN, MSN, JD, is a nurse attorney, a medical legal consultant and the past chief learning officer for the Emergency Medicine Patient Safety Foundation.
+She is the immediate past director of Hospital Patient Safety and Risk Management for The Doctors Company.
+She is currently president of Patient Safety and Health Care Education and Consulting.
+Sue was a medical malpractice defense attorney for many years and...